Ivo-Balbaert/The_Way_to_Jai/book/15_Looping with while and for.md

     // => List printed in a while loop:
     // => 0 -> 12 -> 24 -> 36 ->
 ```
 We declare a variable r of type *ListNode in line (1).
 As long as r is not a null pointer, the while loop in (2) will keep on going.
+Line (2) is shorthand for:   `while r != null`
 We print out the data of the loop and point to the next node in line (3).
 In our example r becomes null for c, which stops the loop.
+In § 26 ?? we'll see how we can print this list out in a kind of for-loop, which we'll discuss next.

 ## 15.2 For loop